What are Marrow Bones? How to cook the original Paleolithic Food

 - The Taste.
 Bone Marrow is simply Delicious!

 - Diet Changes.
-The popularity of high fat/protein diets and elimination diets such as the Paleo, Keto, AIP, and Carnivore Diets.
+The popularity of high fat/protein diets and elimination diets such as the Paleolithic (Paleo), Carnivore Diet, Keto and AIP Diet.

 - Social Media.
-Thought leaders in diet, exercise, and biohacking such as Dr. Paul Saladino, Ben Greenfield, Shawn Baker MD, and Dave Asprey have enlightened a new breed of consumers to the benefits of Marrow Bones and Bone Broth.
+Thought leaders in animal based / carnivore diet, exercise, and biohacking such as Dr. Paul Saladino, Ben Greenfield, Shawn Baker MD, and Dave Asprey have enlightened a new breed of consumers to the benefits of Marrow Bones and Bone Broth.

 - Bone Broth and The Slow Cooker Revolution.
 Sales of Slow Cookers / Instapot have exploded in the past 5 years.
-Making homemade Bone Broth and with Marrow Bones has never been easier, quicker, or more popular.
+Making homemade Bone Broth and with Marrow Bones and Neck Bones has never been easier, quicker, or more popular.

-- The Rise of Alternative Cuts.
-Consumers have begun to value alternative cuts of meat again and are now enjoying Offal, Suet, and Marrow Bones just as our Great Grandparents did.
+- The Rise of Organ Meats and Alternative Cuts.
+Consumers have begun to value alternative cuts of meat again as part of a more sustainable nose-to-tail approach to meat eating and are now enjoying Organ meats, Suet, and Marrow Bones just as our Great Grandparents did.